top of page

 • Vevang Battery – Another coastal battery to fend off enemy ships.
 This one sits a bit far inland and can be seen in the Vevang village.

-Drive the Atlantic Road in Norway
+Is the Atlantic Road in Norway Dangerous?

 bottom of page